 Once you’ve got your site design and logo finalised you then need to use your logo and the same colours wherever you can.

 It’s not always possible, of course, but even Facebook enables you to post your logo, albeit within the standard Facebook layout.
 Twitter gives you more flexibility.

 So if you’re active on any social media sites make sure you customise them as far as possible in keeping with your colours, writing style, avatar or image.

 You want someone who’s landing on your Twitter site for the first time to instantly make the connection with your main site.

 Quite deliberately, I haven’t gone into any detail on design in this article.

-While design will, without question, enhance or destroy your brand perception, branding itself is about presenting a consistent message to the world that makes you instantly recognisable.
+While design will enhance or destroy the perception of your brand, branding itself is about presenting a consistent message to the world that makes you instantly recognisable.